xrdocs/ncs5500/_tutorials/access-list-enhancements-on-ncs5500-j2-based-platforms.md

 ## Summary

 Hope this article was helpful.
 We covered the new enhancements/support and the programming difference in the new platforms.
 In the upcoming articles we will cover the IPv6 egress ACL's, ACL for IPv6 EH support, ACL support on BVI interface.
 We will also have a separate article on how to increase the scale.
-Stay tuned !!!
+Stay tuned for the same !!!